espocrm/documentation/docs/administration/bpm.md

 ### Access control

-Only admin users can create or edit Flowcharts.
-With Roles it's possible to allow regular users to view Flowcharts, view or edit Processes.
+Only admininstrators can create or edit Flowcharts.
+With Roles it's possible to allow regular users to view Flowcharts, and view or edit Processes.
 Note that a user needs also to have access to the Process Flowchart scope to be able to view Process Flowchart details.

 ## Flowchart Elements